 - Marie: This name’s a reminder that beautiful things come from unexpected places.
 It means ‘star from the sea of bitterness’.

-- Mireille: This is a beautiful French name for girls which means ‘wonderful, prosperous’.
+- Mireille: This is a beautiful French girls’ name which means ‘wonderful, prosperous’.
 It also means ‘to admire’.

 - Michèle: It means ‘who is like God’ or ‘who is closest to God’.
 It has several beautiful variations and is of French, Hebrew and English origin.